Refractive surgery

-Refractive eye surgery is optional eye surgery used to improve the refractive state of the eye and decrease or eliminate dependency on glasses or contact lenses.
+Refractive surgery is an optional eye surgery used to improve the refractive state of the eye and thereby decrease or eliminate dependency on glasses or contact lenses.
 This can include various methods of surgical remodeling of the cornea (keratomileusis), lens implantation or lens replacement.
 The most common methods today use excimer lasers to reshape the curvature of the cornea.
 Refractive eye surgeries are used to treat common vision disorders such as myopia, hyperopia, presbyopia and astigmatism.

 History

+Refractive surgery is an optional eye surgery.
+It is used to improve the refractive state of the eye to treat vision disorders.
+Refractive surgery is intended to decrease or eliminate dependency on glasses or contact lenses.
 The first theoretical work on the potential of refractive surgery was published in 1885 by Hjalmar August Schiøtz, an ophthalmologist from Norway.
 In 1930, the Japanese ophthalmologist Tsutomu Sato made the first attempts at performing this kind of surgery, hoping to correct the vision of military pilots.
 His approach was to make radial cuts in the cornea, correcting effects by up to 6 diopters.
 The procedure unfortunately produced a high rate of corneal degeneration, however, and was soon rejected by the medical community.

 The first proficient refractive surgery technique was developed in the Barraquer ophthalmologic clinic (Bogotá, Colombia), in 1963, by Jose Barraquer.
-His technique, called keratomileusis, meaning corneal reshaping (from Greek κέρας (kéras: horn) and σμίλευσις (smileusis: carving)), enabled the correction, not only of myopia, but also of hyperopia.
+His technique, called keratomileusis—meaning corneal reshaping (from Greek κέρας (kéras: horn) and σμίλευσις (smileusis: carving)—enabled the correction, not only of myopia, but also of hyperopia.
 It involves removing a corneal layer, freezing it so that it could be manually sculpted into the required shape, and finally reimplanting the reshaped layer into the eye.
 In 1980, Swinger performed first keratomileusis surgery in US.
 In 1985, Krumeich and Swinger introduced non-freeze keratomileusis technique, it remained a relatively imprecise technique.

-In 1974 a refractive procedure called Radial Keratotomy (RK) was developed in the USSR by Svyatoslav Fyodorov and later introduced to the United States.
+In 1974, a refractive procedure called Radial Keratotomy (RK) was developed in the USSR by Svyatoslav Fyodorov and later introduced to the United States.
 RK involves making a number of cuts in the cornea to change its shape and correct refractive errors.
 The incisions are made with a diamond knife.
 Following the introduction of RK, doctors routinely corrected nearsightedness, farsightedness, and astigmatism using various applications of incisions on the cornea.